Wander Franco Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- Nationals pitchers combined to allow 244 total home runs at a clip of 1.5 per game (the most in the league).
+- Nationals pitchers combined to give up 244 total home runs at a rate of 1.5 per game (the most in the league).

 © 2023 Data Skrive.
 All rights reserved.